-Tourist accommodation in the park is provided by a new bungalow type hotel, "Keltic Lodge", on Middle Head Peninsula.
-Comprising a main building with dining room and lounge and twelve bungalow lodges, this hostelry offers high-class service.
+Tourist accommodation in the park is provided by a new bungalow type hotel, "Keltic Lodge," on Middle Head Peninsula.
+Comprising a main building with dining room and lounge and twelve bungalow lodges, this hostelry offers high-class service at reasonable rates.
 Four of the bungalows contain eight suites each, four have four suites each, and the remainder have two suites each.
+The lodge is within easy reach of the park golf course, bathing beaches, and administration building at Ingonish Beach, and is accessible by a spur road off the Cabot Trail.